kitnil/guix-artwork/website/posts/swh-guix.md

 release and not an arbitrary revision (this is another illustration of [Zooko’s triangle](https://en.wikipedia.org/wiki/Zooko's_triangle)).

-This leads me to another limitation that stems from the mismatch between the way Guix and Software Heritage compute hashes over version control
+This leads to another limitation that stems from the mismatch between the way Guix and Software Heritage compute hashes over version control
 checkouts: both compute a hash over a serialized representation of the directory, but they serialize the directory in a different way (SWH